Sian-Lee-SA/StudioOne-LaunchKey-Mini-MK3/README.md

 | ![record-button](./resources/record-button.png)         | Undo                                                     |

 # Extended Device Modes
-Selecting device modes is the same as the standard for the device.
-Holding down shift will light up the pads to a mode selection.
+Holding down shift will light up the pads to a mode selection *(this is a native LaunchKey control)*.
 Selecting a different mode allows for different controls.
+The three pad modes are Session, Drum and Custom.
+Custom mode is set using the Novation component software.

+The Session mode has separate scenes that's mostly relative to a session sense.
+Session Mode Scenes consists of Edit, Setup, Bank Menu and HUI.

+The Drum mode is more geared towards playing an instrument.
+The pads will light up differently depending on the instrument and event type etc. Activating the Note Repeat single mode will light the left half of the pad representing a Repeat Rate.
+The first 4 knobs in Note Repeat mode will change Rate, Quantize, Gate and Aftertouch.

 ## Drum Mode
 Drum mode acts as a standard drum pad.
 Like the ATOM controller, drum mode will represent the pad colors to those on Impact XT.